 The Señorita jalapeño pepper appears dark green in color, eventually turning purple and finally red when left on the vine until mature.
-The plant grows to nearly 2 feet high.
+The plant grows to nearly two feet high.
 The pepper pod typically grows three inches long and one and a half inches wide.
-The maturity period for these peppers is eighty days from seed to harvest.
+The maturity period for these peppers is 80 days from seed to harvest.
 The Señorita pepper is very hot and typically registers 5,000 SHU on the Scoville scale.

 The Sierra Fuego jalapeño pepper is a hybrid which produces a large amount of peppers per plant.
-This pepper measures 3.5 inches long and 1.5 inches wide when mature, which typically takes 80 days.
+This pepper measures three and half inches long and one and a half inches wide when mature, which typically takes 80 days.
 The pepper is mildly hot and grows from dark green in color to red with maturity.